showanur/calculator_4/README.md

-# Basic Calculator - A Calculator with Basic Operations
+# Basic Calculator
+A Calculator with Basic Operations.
 This repository contains a simple calculator script written in Python.
 The calculator performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 ## Features